 Pros

-The advantage of the ABC multi-purpose fire extinguisher is it’s diverse application under multiple fire conditions.
+The advantage of the ABC multi-purpose fire extinguisher is its diverse application under multiple fire conditions.

 Cons